Mortgage

 Is there a first-time homebuyer tax credit in Arizona?

-Arizona home buyers who want a tax break can apply for the state’s Mortgage Credit Certificate (MCC) program, which gives you up to $2,000 in annual tax credit for the interest you’ve paid on your mortgage.
+Arizona homebuyers who want a tax break may be able to apply for the state’s Mortgage Credit Certificate (MCC) program, which gives you up to $2,000 in annual tax credit for the interest you’ve paid on your mortgage.
+However, this program appears to be temporarily suspended through April 15, 2025.
 At the federal level, the most recent tax credit for homebuyers expired in 2010.
-While a new credit for homeowners was proposed in March of 2024, no legislation has been passed.

 Today's Mortgage Rates